Chemistry and Petroleum Industry Overview

 What about after uni?

-The course team has a wide range of long-standing and professional relationships with the petrochemicals industry.
+This course is extensively informed by collaboration between the university’s academics and industry partners from energy, engineering and technology.
+The course team has a wide range of long-standing and professional relationships with industry in the North West and beyond.

 External validation of the course content recognises that it meets both UK and international standards required by the engineering profession.
-Professional registration and Institution membership will enhance your career in the following ways:
+Continued collaboration with the professions also ensures a stimulating range of external guest lecturers, as well as career networking opportunities and professional memberships.

 What you need to know